-The COVID-19 pandemic has also spotlighted the importance of making explicit provisions in future bilateral agreements for situations of crisis, laying down expressly, for example, the responsibilities of governments, employers, employment agents, and other stakeholders regarding support for migrants temporarily laid off due to economic crisis, pandemics, natural disasters or other situations of crisis, the portability of social security and cost of journeys home, at end of contracts and in emergency situation.
-The guidance on bilateral labour migration agreements developed by the UN Network on Migration emphasized the importance of integrating provisions in such agreements that specifically address rights of migrant workers in situations of crisis (UN Network Guidance, forthcoming).
+The COVID-19 pandemic has also spotlighted the importance of making explicit provisions in future bilateral agreements for situations of crisis, laying down expressly, for example, the responsibilities of governments, employers, employment agencies and other stakeholders regarding support for migrants temporarily laid off due to economic crisis, pandemics, natural disasters or other situations of crisis, the portability of social security and cost of journeys home, at end of contracts and in emergency situation.
+The guidance on bilateral labour migration agreements developed by the UN Network on Migration emphasizes the importance of integrating provisions in such agreements that specifically address rights of migrant workers in situations of crisis (UNMN 2022).